 Volvo V60 estate - MPG, running costs & CO2

-Volvo has made waves by announcing it would only launch electrified (mild-hybrid, plug-in hybrid or battery electric) models from 2019 and that the Swedish brand is targeting 50% EV sales by 2025.
-There’s a very good chance you’re looking at the last Volvo to be launched with a conventional diesel engine – the company has already announced the S60 saloon won’t be getting one.
+Volvo made waves by announcing it would only launch electrified (mild-hybrid, plug-in hybrid or battery electric) models from 2019 and that it’s targeting 50% EV sales by 2025.
+There’s a very good chance you’re looking at the last Volvo to be launched with a conventional diesel engine, and in late 2021 it was removed from the line-up altogether.

-There’s still a place for the diesel in the V60, though, particularly if you have a high annual mileage and often head out on the motorway, where extra fuel efficiency starts to pay dividends.
+That's a bit of a shame for drivers with a high annual mileage who often head out on the motorway, where extra fuel efficiency starts to pay dividends.
+We suspect the last batch of diesel V60s may hold their value rather well on the used market.

 Volvo V60 MPG & CO2